HomeSpan/HomeSpan/docs/README.md

   * [Somfy Window Shade Controller](https://github.com/HomeSpan/SomfyRTS) - a universal, multi-channel controller for window shades and rolling patio screens that use Somfy RTS motors.
 Includes additional functionality via HomeKit that is not otherwise available in standard Somfy controllers

   * [Zephyr Vent Hood](https://github.com/HomeSpan/ZephyrVentHood) - a HomeKit-enabled controller for a kitchen vent hood installed in the ceiling and that can otherwise only be controlled via the manufacturer's (very finicky) RF remote.
-Allows you to tell Siri to turn on the hood when your hands are busy cooking.
+Allows you to tell Siri to turn on the hood fan (or lights) when your hands are busy cooking.

 # HomeSpan Resources